 To assemble

-- Since we will be making 2 loaves, separate the cookie dough in half.
+- Since we will make 2 loaves, separate the cookie dough in half.
 If you have a scale, that would be about 900 grams.

 - Place half of the cookie dough on a sheet of parchment paper.
 Cover the dough with another sheet of parchment paper and roll out the dough to approximately 14 inches by 7 inches.

-- This is a very soft dough and you can gently push the dough in order to get a rectangle shape.
+- This is a very soft dough and you can gently push the dough to get a rectangle shape.

 - Place half of the almond filling down the center of the dough about 1 inch from the side.

-- Once again, use the parchment paper to turn the biscotti loaf over so that the seam is now on the underside.
-Slide the parchment paper and the log to a large cookie sheet.
+- Once again, use the parchment paper to turn the biscotti loaf over so that the seam is on the underside.
+Slide the parchment paper and the log onto a large cookie sheet.

 - Repeat this procedure for the rest of the dough and filling.